pulakk/learning-rust/README.md

     * will move values for Heap datatypes like String

 ## 9 - Error handling
-* Use specify abort mode in `Cargo.toml` file, if you want to immediately abort on error without `unwinding` i.e. cleaning up the program (leave cleanup to the OS).
+* Specify abort mode in `Cargo.toml` file, if you want to immediately abort on error without `unwinding` i.e. cleaning up the program (leave cleanup to the OS).
 This leads to the resulting binary being smaller.
     ```rust
     [profile.release]
     panic = 'abort'